Ashtabula Towne Square

 Ashtabula Towne Square, formerly Ashtabula Mall, is an enclosed shopping mall serving the city of Ashtabula, Ohio, United States.
 It has the capacity for 70 stores as well as a food court.
-The mall does not have an open anchor store.

-The mall has six vacant anchors last occupied by Sears, Steve & Barry's, Super Kmart, JCPenney, Dillard's, and Dillard’s Home.
+The mall has six vacant anchors last occupied by Sears, Steve & Barry's, Super Kmart, JCPenney, Dillard's, and Dillard's Home.
 The mall has a gross leasable area of 1,074,470 sqft.

 History

 Ashtabula Towne Square opened in 1992 as Ashtabula Mall.
 The mall featured Dillard's, JCPenney, Kmart (later expanded into a Super Kmart), Phar-Mor, Carlisle's, and Sears as anchor stores.
 The Kmart and Phar-Mor stores were both prototypes, with the latter also being that chain's 300th store.
 While Sears and Phar-Mor opened in August of that year, the mall itself did not open until the fall.
 Carlisle's closed in 1994 with the chain's demise and was later converted to a Dillard's Home Store.

 Phar-Mor closed in the mid-late 1990s.
 Steve & Barry's replaced Phar-Mor in 2005.
 Also, Dillard's closed the Home Store to focus on fashion apparel but ended up also closing its main location in 2007.

 The mall was purchased from the original developers, Cafaro Company, by Cabot Investment Properties in 2007 for $44.4 million and renamed the Ashtabula Towne Square in 2008.
 Since the mall's renaming, several more stores have closed, including Old Navy, Spencer's Gifts, Claire's, Fashion Bug, Lane Bryant, Payless ShoeSource, Wendy's, GameStop, Mr. Hero, and J.B.
 Robinson Jewelers.
 Ruby Tuesday also closed its Ashtabula Mall location in March 2008, followed by Steve & Barry's in October.
 Finish Line, Inc., King's Jewelers, and Zales have also closed since early 2009, and Waldenbooks closed in early 2010.